 Another forum to encourage communication is family mediation, with the assistance of a neutral third party to offer some guidance to the discussions.
 You might want to consider making a referral to your local mediation service.
 Family mediation involves the parties sitting down and discussing their concerns and trying to broker an agreement with the assistance of the mediator.
-Legal aid is available in qualifying circumstances for mediation, so it is also a good method of keeping costs to a minimum.
+Legal aid is available in qualifying circumstances for mediation or you can apply for a Family Mediation Voucher, so it is also a good method of keeping costs to a minimum.

 On the basis that social services do not progress the matters further, it makes sense to consider what can be done to avoid similar reports being made in the future.
 This, again, comes down to re-establishing some level of communication with the other party.
 It is always difficult to be the more reasonable person but in doing this, you will demonstrate that you can prioritise your children over the dispute with your ex and focus on their best interests.
 At this stage, you could consider mediation if you have not previously done so; you could attempt negotiation directly or via solicitors or consider implementing a parenting plan.
 A sample parenting plan can be found on the CAFCASS (Children and Family Court Advisory Service) website.

-Emma Taylor, Chartered Legal Executive in our Family Department is a proud member of the Only Mum’s and Only Dad’s specialist Family Law Panel.
+Emma Taylor, Partner in our Family Department is a proud member of the Only Mum’s and Only Dad’s specialist Family Law Panel.

-If you have an issue with your ex-partner or matters regarding children, please do not hesitate to contact Emma Taylor or Amy Trevellick in our family department on 01273 956270 or on email@example.com
+If you have an issue with your ex-partner or matters regarding children, please do not hesitate to contact Emma Taylor in our family department at 01273 956270 or email@example.com.